ucbl/HyLAR-Reasoner/README.md

 # HyLAR-Reasoner #

+OWL 2 RL incremental reasoner

+## Description ###

-HyLAR-Reasoner is an OWL 2 RL reasoner that uses JSW and OWLReasoner (https://code.google.com/p/owlreasoner/) as a triplestore and provides an additional incremental reasoning engine.
-The framework implementation of HyLAR is available at https://github.com/ucbl/HyLAR.
+HyLAR-Reasoner is an OWL 2 RL reasoner that uses JSW and OWLReasoner as a triplestore and provides an additional incremental reasoning engine.
+The framework implementation of HyLAR can be tested online at [[http://dataconf.liris.cnrs.fr/hylar/]]

+### Supported OWL constructs and inferences ###

+Our reasoner currently supports partial OWL2-RL semantics (ObjectSomeValuesFrom, DataSomeValuesFrom, InverseObjectProperties, ObjectPropertyRange, ObjectPropertyDomain and DataPropertyRange).
+It also provides inferences on Class and Object Properties subsumption and equivalence (owl:subClassOf, owl:subPropertyOf, owl:equivalentClasses).

 ## Getting started ##